kawofong/azure-serverless-microservice/README.md

   - Run `terraform apply out.tfplan`
   - Note the outputs of `terraform apply`

+- Authorize the Dynamics CRM and Office365 API connections on Azure

 - To leverage GitHub Actions to continuous integrate & deploy Azure Functions, you have to add application settings to Azure Functions before deployment
   - Save Azure Cosmos DB primary connection string for later use
   - Create a new connection string entry with key `CosmosDBConnection` and value of Azure CosmosDB primary connection string (from above) in Azure Functions application settings (under `azure-serverless-func` -> "Configuration")